 When we’re under stress, our bodies immediately kick into fight-or-flight mode, releasing large amounts of hormones.
 Surprisingly, the body has the same chemical response when blood sugar is low.
 After you eat a sweet snack, stress hormones begin to compensate for the crash by raising your blood sugar.
 The result?
 Unexplained anxiousness, irritability, and even shakiness.

 10. Sugar takes the place of important nutrients.

-According to USDA data, people who consume the most sugar have the lowest intakes of essential nutrients––especially vitamin A, vitamin C, folate, vitamin B-12, calcium, phosphorous, magnesium and iron.
-Ironically, those who consume the most sugar are children and teenagers, the individuals who need these nutrients most12.
+According to USDA data, people who consume the most sugar have the lowest intakes of essential nutrients––especially vitamins A, C, B-12, and calcium.
+The trade-off is especially dangerous for children and teens, who simultaneously consume the most sugar and need the most nutrients.12

-Now that you know the negative impacts refined sugar can have on your body and mind, you'll want to be more careful about the foods you choose.
-And the first step is getting educated about where sugar lurks—believe it or not, a food needn't even taste all that sweet for it to be loaded with sugar.
-When it comes to convenience and packaged foods, let the ingredients label be your guide, and be aware that just because something boasts that it is low in carbs or a “diet" food, doesn't mean it's free of sugar.
-Atkins products never contain added sugar.
+Now that you understand the negative effects of sugar on your body and mind, it’s time to be more careful when choosing foods.
+The first step is getting educated about how to find added sugars.
+When it comes to convenience and packaged foods, let the ingredients label be your guide—you’d be surprised how many low carb or “diet” foods contain added sugar.

 1. Bell, S.J., Sears, B., “Low-glycemic-load diets: impact on obesity and chronic diseases.”
 Critical Reviews in Food Science & Nutrition, 43(4), 2003, pages 357-77.